nodeshift-archived/node-rpm/README.md

 #### Is scldevel really needed?
 This seems to build fine without this build requirement, is it really needed?

+#### Suggestion
+This repository could be reponsible for creating RPMs for Node [distributions](http://nodejs.org/dist) and publishing the RPMs as github releases.
+Travis CI would be responsible for building the RPMs and publishing.

+This would allow us to take responsibility for the RPM creation and fix any new issue identified that concern Node.js source code changes.
+If we can also find out what additional tests are run on an RPM we might be able to extend CI execution to include them before publishing the final RPM.

+Development process:
+* For each major version of Node.js a branch in this repo will exist for it
+* For any minor/patch release a branch will be created for it and pushed for Travis CI to run (with out publishing)
+* If CI fails then manual building using Docker can be done to identify the issue and fix
+* When CI completes a tag is created for the minor/patch version and published

+_____

 ### nodjs.spec walkthrough/notes
 A spec file is build up using RPM directives which have the following format: